netblue30/firejail/README.md

 Enable protocol filter.
 It is based on seccomp and it filters the first argument to socket system call.
 If the value is not recognized, seccomp will kill the process.
-Recognized values: unix, inet, inet6, netlink and packet.
+Valid values: unix, inet, inet6, netlink and packet.

-"unix" describes the regular Unix socket connections, and "inet" and "inet6" are the regular IPv4 and IPv6 traffic.
+"unix" describes the regular Unix socket connections, and "inet" and "inet6" describe the regular IPv4 and IPv6 traffic.
 Most GUI applications need "unix,inet,inet6". "netlink" is the protocol used to talk to Linux kernel.
 You'll only need this for applications such as [iproute2](http://www.linuxfoundation.org/collaborate/workgroups/networking/iproute2) for system administration, and "packet" is used by sniffers to talk directly with the Ethernet layer.